joshnichols-lang/Mentat/replit.md

 - **AI Cost Control System:** Dual-layer optimization combining strategy-aware monitoring with per-user hourly rate limits.
 Strategy parser auto-detects timeframes to minimize AI calls.
 UI displays real-time usage stats with warnings.
 - **AI Status Indicators:** Real-time status lights in the AIPromptPanel header show AI system health, balance visibility, and trading activity.
 **Agent Modes:** Passive Mode (discussion) and Active Mode (execution with safety constraints).
-**Multi-Strategy Portfolio Manager:** Allows up to 3 concurrent trading strategies with independent capital allocation, position limits, and risk budgets.
-Features centralized coordination layer that detects conflicts (opposing positions, over-concentration), tracks aggregate exposure across all strategies, and enforces portfolio-level safety limits.
-Each strategy operates independently with its own AI context, timeframe, and rules while Portfolio Manager prevents conflicts and manages total risk.

-**IMPORTANT - Two Strategy Concepts:**
-- **Conversation Context** (`isActive` field): Which SINGLE strategy Mr. Fox is currently discussing with you in the AI chat.
-Changed via the Mr. Fox dropdown in the right sidebar.
-Only ONE can be active for conversation.
-- **Trading Execution** (`status` field): Which strategies are actively EXECUTING TRADES.
-Up to THREE can have `status='active'` simultaneously.
-Managed via Start/Pause/Stop buttons on the `/strategies` page.

-**Navigation:**
-- `/strategies` - NEW multi-strategy management page with Multi-Strategy Dashboard and StrategyCard components.
-Use this page to activate multiple concurrent strategies for trading execution.
-- `/trading-modes` (deprecated) - OLD single-strategy page that only allows one active conversation context.
-Redirects to `/strategies`.
 **Order Management & Strategy Enforcement:** Enforces max positions, entry limits, and utilizes bracket orders for TP/SL protection.
 **Comprehensive Safety System:** Mandatory protective brackets, liquidation protection, manual override, Terminal Safety Guard, and protective order validation.
 **Multi-Exchange Integration:** Full REST API and WebSocket integration for Orderly Network, Hyperliquid, Aevo, and Polymarket.